Bombardment of Papeete: Battle

 At 07:00 on 22 September 1914, the French sighted two unidentified cruisers approaching the harbor of Papeete.
 The alarm was raised, the harbor's signal beacons destroyed, and three warning shots were fired by the French batteries to signal the approaching cruisers that they must identify themselves.
 The cruisers replied with a shot of their own and raised the German colors, signaling the town to surrender.
-The French refused the German demands, and von Spee's vessels began to shell the shore batteries and town from a distance of 6000 m.
+The French refused the German demands, and Spee's vessels began to shell the shore batteries and town from a distance of 6000 m.
 The land batteries and the gunboat in the harbor returned fire but scored no hits on the armored cruisers.
 Having difficulty in discovering the exact position of the French batteries, the German cruisers soon turned their attention to the French shipping in the harbor.

 The French commander—Destremau—had ordered the coal piles burned at the start of the action and now smoke began billowing over the town.
 Zélée and Walküre were sighted and fired upon by the Germans.
 The French had begun to scuttle their vessels when the action had begun, but both were still afloat when Scharnhorst and Gneisenau began firing upon them and finished the two ships off.
 By now, most of the Papeete's inhabitants had fled and the town had caught fire from the German shelling, with two blocks of Papeete set alight.
-With the coal piles destroyed and the threat of mines in the harbor, von Spee saw no meaningful purpose in making a landing.
+With the coal piles destroyed and the threat of mines in the harbor, Spee saw no meaningful purpose in making a landing.
 Accordingly, the German admiral withdrew his ships from Papeete's harbor by 11:00.
 After leaving Papeete, the ships steamed out towards Nuku Hiva to meet Nürnberg, Titania, and colliers waiting there.